F-Haferkorn/ogis-cxxloop-examples/README.md

  - READability:  It can reduce C/C++ source code size and improve its readability.
  - TEACHability: it will improve the way to teach C/C++  especially for a younger audiencce.
  - ALGORITHMics: It allows/leads the developer(s) to notate code that completely does _NOT depend on the iteration index_.
- - OPTIMIZATION: It opens the way to enhanced optimizations for upciming compiler implementations.
+ - OPTIMIZATION: It opens the way to enhanced optimizations for upcoming compiler implementations.

 ### REMARK on TEACHing C/C++: ###
-  - !!! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !!!
+  - ! the UK-Government decided to "force" (childern||pupils) form 4-years on to learn how to programm. !
-  - 2nd grade (7years old) pupils are able to cope wit the concept of PRINTING, LOOPING and generating textual/graphical outputs.
-But CONDITIONS with the need of using boolean Expressions like AND, OR, NOT are a very hard stuff at  that age.
+  - 2nd grade (7years old) pupils CAN cope with the concept of PRINTING, LOOPING and generating textual/graphical outputs.
+But CONDITIONS with the need of using **boolean Expressions** like AND, OR, NOT are a very hard stuff at that age.
   Suggestion:
   - What about starting to teach C++ for pupils with: putc(), loop() and going on with vars and  assignment.
   - Forming them to statements to creating textual outputs on the (screen || printer).
   - Assigning, and the operations add, subtract, multiply, divide and modulo are enough challenging  at that age.
-  - and teaching in then next, the 3rd grade: , functions / agrumnet passing & Conditions inklusive Boolean Algebra.
+  - and teaching in then next, the 3rd grade:
+  	- Conditions inklusive Boolean Algebra.
+	. and later functions _and then the power of the full for(;;){} iteration_

   What do you think  ?
-   - How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the the now 4-year old kindergarden children be?
+   - How far COULD the teaching-level for bachelor students in 2034 of Programming (C/C++) for the now 4-year old kindergarden children be?
    - Compared to 2020  bachelor students?
-  And what would be their favored programming language ???
+  And what would be their favored programming language ?

 ### REMARK on OPTIMIZAtion: ###
 The new iterative coumpounds